navasmontilla/CAELUM/README.md

 ### The computational mesh

-The computational mesh is constructed as follows:
+The computational mesh is Cartesian and is constructed as follows:

 <figure style="text-align: center;">
   <img src="doc/grid.png" width="60%" alt="my alt text"/>